 There are about 24 casinos based in the state made up of both tribal and commercial casinos.
 The commercial casinos are the riverboats, but these days they are mostly permanently moored and never go on cruises.
 As a result, poker has flourished in Iowa with the largest cardroom at the Horseshoe Casino in Council Bluffs.
-This room has a modest 18 tables offering a wide range of poker variants and regular tournaments.
+This room has a modest 18 tables offering a wide range of poker variants such as stud and Texas Hold’em, along with regular tournaments.

 While there is no legislation as of yet, the fact is that Iowans can play online poker without fear of any real punishment from the authorities.
 Offshore poker providers continue to service the state and as we said earlier, there has never been an arrest made in Iowa for playing online poker.